asundberg/NN_gooey/README.md

 pip install numpy --upgrade
 pip install scipy --upgrade
 ```
-Next, you will need to have Keras.
+The next steps will be to install Theano and Keras.
 Keras is a python library that we use to build, train, and test the neural network model.
 We used Theano as our backend for keras.
-The next steps will be to install Theano and Keras.

 ```
 pip install theano